hitmorecode/four_card_feature/README.md

 ### What I learned

 For this challenge I decided to go with css grid.
-I tried to use only css grid, but I wasn't so easy to do it just using css grid.
+I tried to use only css grid, but it wasn't so easy to do it just using css grid.
 So I combined css grid and flexbox to get the final result.

 ### Continued development